MariadlRosa-1224/isles-of-vielora/pages/GM.md

 	  But of course theres a procediment and rules.
 		- ### Procedure
 		- ### Rules
 			- You're event cannot go against the server rules nor lore.
 This is the main reason why the draft is asked for before hand.
-As much as you will have plenty of creative freedom I can't, for example, let you ue logseq.order-list-type:: number
+As much as you will have plenty of creative freedom I can't, for example, let you use a god that isn't even on the planet, much less an event logseq.order-list-type:: number